 - Claim Form Signature Page (or the equivalent sections from Part IV of the original VCF 2 claim form)

-- Original and signed Exhibit A – “Authorization for Release of Medical Information”
+- Exhibit A – “Authorization for Release of Medical Information”

 - Confirmation from the World Trade Center (“WTC") Health Program that you have at least one physical health condition certified for treatment (the VCF will contact the WTC Health Program directly to confirm you have an eligible certified condition; however, you may also upload your certification letter to your claim if you have it easily available)